SkooveLearn PianoDownload on the App Store

 What are piano keys?

-A standard piano has 88 keys.
+You might be wondering, how many keys on a piano?
+It varies, A standard piano has 88 keys.
 These keys span seven full octaves plus a few extra notes, giving the piano its remarkable range.
-Some keyboards may have fewer or more keys with common smaller variants having 44 to 72 keys and some rare larger examples spanning 108 keys!
+Some keyboards may have fewer or more keys with common smaller variants having 44 to 72 keys and some rare larger examples spanning 108 keys.
+All you need to start out is a keyboard size that works for you.

 A standard piano has 52 white keys.
-These represent the natural notes of the musical alphabet: A, B, C, D, E, F, and G. These white keys repeat in a consistent pattern across the keyboard.
+These represent the natural notes of the musical alphabet: A, B, C, D, E, F and G. These white keys repeat in a consistent pattern across the keyboard corresponding to the notes in the C major scale, which has no sharps or flats.
+These white keys form the backbone of the piano, representing the natural notes and creating a familiar visual pattern that’s easy to follow.
+These keys are where most beginners start.

 Start free trial

-The black keys are called sharps (#) and flats (b), depending on their musical context.
+The black keys can be called sharps (#) or flats (b), depending on their musical context.
 For example, the black key between C and D can be called either C# or Db.

 Start free trial

-Each key is labelled with its corresponding note name, making it much easier to grasp the basics of playing piano scales, chords, and melodies.
+Each key is labelled with its corresponding note name, making it much easier to grasp the basics of playing piano scales, chords and melodies.
 Keep this image to hand as a reference guide.
-It’s especially useful for navigating the keyboard while practicing.
 You’ll notice a repeating pattern of note names across the keyboard, which occurs at both higher and lower pitches.
 These repetitions are referred to as different octaves, with each octave representing the same set of notes but at a higher or lower pitch.
-Recognising this pattern is key to understanding how music spans the full range of the piano.
+Recognising this pattern is key to understanding how these 12 pitches span the full range of the piano.
+Take a look at this diagram of labelled piano keys to help you visualise this layout.

 piano keys chart

-Now we have looked at a smaller let’s look at a few tricks to remembering all the piano notes on the piano key names.
+Now we have looked at a smaller range of keys, let’s look at a few tricks to remembering all the piano notes.
 The first trick is to learn the patterns of the black and white piano keys.
-If you look at the keyboard, you will notice there is a repeating pattern of groups of 2 and 3 black keys.
-You can use this pattern to orient yourself in the piano scales on the keyboard.
+If you look at the keyboard, you will notice on this diagram of a piano keyboard layout,there is a repeating pattern of 2 and 3 black keys.

 keys on a piano

-After that, just follow the musical alphabet up the keys until you reach C again, one octave higher!
+Follow the musical alphabet up the keys until you reach C again, one octave higher.
 Now you know the names of all the white keys on piano.piano white keys

-Another helpful trick is to label the note names on your keyboard.
+Another helpful trick is to label the note names on your keyboard and knowing how to label piano keys is vital for this.
 You can accomplish this with easy to remove tape.
-Place a small piece of tape on each of the keys and label the letter names with a pen that will not fade.
-That way the ink won’t come off on your fingers!
 This is a great trick for beginners to get to know the keyboard layout quickly and efficiently.
-Once you have your piano keys labeled, you can get rocking on some great tunes.
-Check out the Skoove app, the perfect place to learn your next piano song.
+Once you have your piano keys labelled, you can get rocking on some great tunes.
+Check out the Skoove app, it’s the perfect place to learn your next piano song.

-Keys come in various styles and weights, including weighted, semi-weighted, and unweighted.
-The weight significantly affects playability.
-For example, unweighted keys enable unique techniques like finger slides, which are impossible on a hammer-action acoustic piano.
+Keys come in various styles and weights, including weighted, semi-weighted and unweighted.
+The weight significantly affects the feel of the keys.
 Understanding these differences is essential when choosing between a digital piano vs keyboard.

 • Acoustic pianos use a hammer-action system, where pressing a key triggers a felt-tipped hammer to strike a string.
 This mechanism creates a distinctive feel known as “action”.

 • Pianos with lighter action are easier to play, while heavier action offers more resistance.
-Despite variations in weight, all acoustic pianos operate on this principle.
+All acoustic pianos operate on this principle.

 • Digital pianos vary in weight and action.
-Some use hammer-action keys to mimic the feel of acoustic pianos.
+Some use weighted keys to mimic the feel of acoustic pianos.
 These models are often more affordable and space-efficient than acoustic pianos.

 • Others feature semi-weighted keys, where springs control the action.
 These keys are lighter and easier to play, making them ideal for beginners but less realistic in feel.